scikit-optimize/scikit-optimize/README.md

 # Scikit-Optimize

-Scikit-Optimize, or `skopt`, is meant to be a simple and efficient library for black box optimization, accessible to everybody and reusable in various contexts.
+Scikit-Optimize, or `skopt`, is a simple and efficient library for model-based optimization, accessible to everybody and reusable in various contexts.

 The library is built on top of NumPy, SciPy and Scikit-Learn.

 [![Build Status](https://travis-ci.org/scikit-optimize/scikit-optimize.svg?branch=master)](https://travis-ci.org/scikit-optimize/scikit-optimize)